Arch dam: History

 In 1920, the Swiss engineer and dam designer Alfred Stucky developed new calculation methods for arch dams, introducing the concept of elasticity during the construction of the Montsalvens arch dam in Switzerland, thereby improving the dam profile in the vertical direction by using a parabolic arch shape instead of a circular arch shape.

 Pensacola Dam, completed in the state of Oklahoma in 1940, was considered the longest multiple arch dam in the United States.
 Designed by W. R. Holway, it has 51 arches. and a maximum height of 150 ft above the river bed.
 The total length of the dam and its sections is 6565 ft while the multiple-arch section is 4284 ft long and its combination with the spillway sections measure 5145 ft.
 Each arch in the dam has a clear span of 60 ft and each buttress is 24 ft wide.

 Arch dam designs would continue to test new limits and designs such as the double- and multiple-curve.
-The Swiss engineer Alfred Stucky and the U.S. Bureau of Reclamation would develop a method of weight and stress distribution in the 1960s, and arch dam construction in the United States would see its last surge then with dams like the 143-meter double-curved Morrow Point Dam in Colorado, completed in 1968.
+Alfred Stucky and the U.S. Bureau of Reclamation developed a method of weight and stress distribution in the 1960s, and arch dam construction in the United States would see its last surge then with dams like the 143-meter double-curved Morrow Point Dam in Colorado, completed in 1968.
 By the late 20th century, arch dam design reached a relative uniformity in design around the world.
 Currently, the tallest arch dam in the world is the 305 m Jingpin-I Dam in China, which was completed in 2013.
 The longest multiple arch with buttress dam in the world is the Daniel-Johnson Dam in Quebec, Canada.
 It is 214 meters high and 1314 meters long across its crest.
 It was completed in 1968 and put in service in 1970.

 Pensacola Dam was one of the last multiple arch types built in the United States.
 Its NRHP application states that this was because three dams of this type failed: (1) Gem Lake Dam, St. Francis Dam (California), Lake Hodges Dam (California).
 None of these failures were inherently caused by the multiple arch design.